linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Modeling Principles/Extracting Risk-Neutral Density Information from Options Market Prices.md

 (d) Jun 00 components  $K_{j} / X_{0}$  reflecting moneyness.
 The smaller the value, the better is the fit.
 It is interesting that the GIG distribution, having three parameters, seems to calibrate across maturities very closely and is even a superior fit than the lognormal mixture (LnMix) model that uses five parameters.
 Figure 2 Absolute Percentage Errors for the Last Four Maturities

+components  $K_{j} / X_{0}$  reflecting moneyness.
+The smaller the value, the better is the fit.
+It is interesting that the GIG distribution, having three parameters, seems to calibrate across maturities very closely and is even a superior fit than the lognormal mixture (LnMix) model that uses five parameters.

 A more informative comparison can be done by looking at the error structure versus moneyness.
 The fitting error for the two models and for each maturity are plotted in Figures 1 and 2 as the absolute percentage errors, defined for the European call option prices as  $100 \times |C(\hat{\theta};m) - C^{mkt}(m)| / C^{mkt}(m)$ , where  $C(\hat{\theta};m)$  is the same as the theoretical prices established in equation (1), which is calculated for the estimated parameter vector  $\hat{\theta}$  following the minimization procedure focused on the function given in (4).
 In the neighborhood of at-themoney prices, the absolute percentage error is less than  $1\%$ , while out-of-the-money or in-themoney, it may go even higher.